f-baig/mak-market/README.md

 For now it just handles markets based on cards in a deck, however future iterations may be developed with more interesting scenarios.

-(Sort of buggy right now + need to implement different shift amounts)
+(was a quick hour-or-so project so its sort of buggy right now + need to implement logic for trades)